danielmsimuko/03-terraform/README.md

 # 03 - Learning Terraform

-Notes on the way to Terraform Association

-### Infrastructure as Code

-Writing down what you want to be deployed declaratively through code.
-Automated, quick and reduces human error

-Can automate software defined networking and track the states of each resource deployed
+Terraform is popular infrastructure as code tool used to deploy infrastructure to cloud platforms declaratively through code.
+This means infrastructure can be deployed automatically, quickly, reduce human error and be reliable.

+Terraform works by tracking the states of each resource deployed and referencing it to the current set of deployed infrastructure to determine the end state or what it should be.
+This tracking is done in a file called the `tfstate` file.

-### Terraform workflow
+## Terraform workflow

 `Write` - writing your terraform code is the first stage of the workflow.
 This generally starts of with a github repo as common practice